Do I Need Insurance to be a Dog Walker?

 - Primary Commercial Blanket Bond: A Primary Commercial Blanket Bond covers every single employee in your company regardless of position.
 Like the Blanket Position Bond, you do not need “absolute proof”.

-Do independent contractors need dog walking or pet sitting insurance?
+Do independent contractors need dog walking insurance?

 Yes.
 While the company you work for may choose to cover you, they are not required to do so.
 As an independent contractor, you basically work for yourself.
 If you work for a local company, ask them if you’re covered and to see a copy of the policy.